PX4/PX4-user_guide/en/assembly/quick_start_cube.md

 If you are flying without the GPS you must attach the switch directly to the `GPS1` port in order to be able to arm the vehicle and fly (or via a supplied cable if using an old-style 6-pin GPS).

-The safety switch also doubles as a means to force bootloader updates.
-Should there be a need to force a bootloader update after flashing PX4 firmware (e.g. "Program PX4IO" tone), hold down the safety switch, then power the Cube over USB to proceed.

 ## Buzzer

-The buzzer provides audio signals to that indicate UAV status and can offer much need clues when troubleshooting (e.g. firmware update issues).
+The buzzer plays [tones and tunes](../getting_started/tunes.md) that provide audible notification of vehicle status (including tones that are helpful for debugging startup issues, and that notify of conditions that might affect safe operation of the vehicle).

-This should be connected to the USB port as shown (no further configuration is required).
-You can see what the individual tones mean [here](../getting_started/tunes.md).
+The buzzer should be connected to the USB port as shown (no further configuration is required).

 ![Cube Buzzer](../../assets/flight_controller/cube/cube_buzzer.jpg)